verrazzano/docs/content/en/docs/monitoring/tracing/jaeger-tracing.md

 ### Disable default Jaeger instance creation

-To disable the default Jaeger instance created by Verrazzano, use the following Verrazzano custom resource:
+If you have a custom Jaeger instance and want to disable the default Jaeger instance created by Verrazzano, then use the following Verrazzano custom resource:
 {{< clipboard >}}
 ```yaml
 apiVersion: install.verrazzano.io/v1beta1